mendix/MxPushNotifications/README.md

 ```

 You can proceed by repackaging the project into a zip file and use PhoneGap Build to generate the files for Android and iOS.

+For more information about PhoneGap Build, you can refere to their [documentation](http://docs.build.phonegap.com/en_US/index.html).

 ## Testing The Implementation